zoracrimson/looping-for-online-web-prework/README.md

 ### Why Use `for`?

 Imagine we have a collection or a list of objects.
-Let's say your are a prominent collector of sneakers and you are going through your sneaker collection and performing a certain action, putting them away in their box, for each pair.
+Let's say you are a prominent collector of sneakers and you are going through your sneaker collection and performing a certain action, putting them away in their box, for each pair.
 If you have 32 pairs of sneakers, you need to perform that action 32 times, once for each pair.
 We could do this with one of the constructors we've learned so far.
 Let's try it with a `while` loop:

 ```ruby
 shoe_count = 0